How to file for disability, Filing for SSI

-Social Security Disability Status
+Disability Requirements, Disability Status

 What Forms will I need to Complete when I apply for disability?

-At the time of filing for disability benefits in a local social security office, you will undergo an application interview with a claims rep (usually referred to as a CR).
+At the time of filing for disability benefits in a local social security office, you will undergo a disability application interview with a claims rep (usually referred to as a CR).
 During this inteview, you will be asked about your disabling condition and you will complete certain forms that are needed to initiate your claim.

-The forms used by social security are designed to collect information about your medical condition, work history, when your condition began and when it became disabling (for adults, "disabling" is considered to be the time that your condition was severe enough that you could no longer work so you will need to supply this date, or approximatge date), and your activities of daily living.
+The forms used by social security are designed to collect information about your medical condition, work history, when your condition began and when it became disabling (for adults, "disabling" is considered to be the time that your condition was severe enough that you could no longer work so you will need to supply this date, or approximate date), and your activities of daily living.
 Most of the forms will collect information directly from you, the claimant.
 However, some of the forms, such as the SSA-827 medical release form, will be used to gather information from your various doctors and medical treatment providers.

 These forms include the following: